28 June, 2022

-Self-Employed Business Address Explained: What Is It and Do You Really Need It
+Business Address for the Self-Employed: What Is It and Do You Really Need It

 What is a business address?

-It’s also the address you will advertise to your clients, customers, and potential investors, and will appear on the likes of invoices, business cards, and your website.
+It’s also the address you will advertise to your clients, customers and potential investors, and it will appear on invoices, business cards and your website as well as all formal marketing and sales communications.

 If you’re self-employed, do you still need a business address?

-On the subject of privacy, keep in mind that if you operate in ecommerce, your correspondence address must be disclosed to your customers.
+There are some caveats to this; for Sole traders with a web presence, the Electronic Commerce (EC Directive) Regulations 2002 states that your correspondence address must be disclosed to your customers.
 Your business contact address doesn’t have to be the same as the address you used during sole trader registration.
 However, it’s more convenient to use the same address across different business operations.
-To avoid revealing your home address to everyone online, you can book a virtual office address in London.
+To avoid revealing your home address to everyone online, you can easily set up a virtual office address in London.

 - Protect your private residence from public channels;